Bioconductor/bioc_git_transition/doc/scenario-2-push-to-gitub-gitbioc.md

 **Goal:** During everyday development, you commit changes to your local repository and wish to push these commits to both Github and Bioconductor repositories.

+**NOTE:** See [Scenario-3][] for best practices for getting updates from Bioconductor and Github before committing local changes.

 ## Steps:

 1. We assume you already have a Github repository with the right setup to push to Bioconductor's git server (git@git.bioconductor.org).
 If not please see FAQ's on how to get access and follow [Scenario-1][].
-We use a clone of the BiocGenerics package in the following example.
+We use a clone of the `BiocGenerics` package in the following example.

 2. To check that remotes are set up properly, run the command inside your local machine's clone.